YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * MUPIP TRIGGER compiles the XECUTE action string and rejects the load if the compilation has errors.

-* Always specify the same value for the environment variable ydb_chset during loading and executing triggers.
-If you specify different values of ydb_chset during loading and executing triggers, MUPIP TRIGGER generates a run-time error (TRIGINVCHSET).
+* Always specify the same value for the environment variable gtm_chset during loading and executing triggers.
+If you specify different values of gtm_chset during loading and executing triggers, MUPIP TRIGGER generates a run-time error (TRIGINVCHSET).
 YottaDB does not prevent a process from updating different nodes with triggers using a different character set, however, YottaDB prevents a process from updating the same triggering node with different character sets.
-Your coding practice, for all database updates, should be to ensure that you provide the same value for ydb_chset during load compilation and run-time compilation.
+Your coding practice, for all database updates, should be to ensure that you provide the same value for gtm_chset during load compilation and run-time compilation.

 * MUPIP TRIGGER replicate trigger definitions as logical actions from an originating/primary instance to a replicating/secondary instance based on LGTRIG journal records.
 This permits the instances to have different sets of triggers and differing database layouts (for example, different # of regions, different block sizes, different maximum-record-size, and so on).